-Where the DSL believes that a child or young person may be at imminent and significant harm risk of harm they should call Customer First immediately and then complete the SSP MARF within 24 hours to confirm the referral.
+Where the Welfare Officer or DSL believes that a child or young person may be at imminent and significant harm risk of harm they should call Customer First immediately and then complete the SSP MARF within 24 hours to confirm the referral.
 In these circumstances, it is important that any consultation should not delay a referral to Customer First.

-Where a safeguarding concern does not meet the threshold for completion of a MARF, the DSL should record how this decision has been reached and should consider whether additional needs of the child have been identified that might be met by a coordinated offer of early help.
+Where a safeguarding concern does not meet the threshold for completion of a MARF, the Welfare Officer or DSL should record how this decision has been reached and should consider whether additional needs of the child have been identified that might be met by a coordinated offer of early help.

-College Student Welfare Officers will be required to contribute to multi-agency plans to provide additional support to children.
-This might include attendance at child protection conferences or core group meetings.
-The College is committed to providing as much relevant up to date information about the child as possible, including submitting reports for child protection conferences in advance of the meeting in accordance with SSP procedures and timescales.
+College staff might be required to contribute to multi-agency plans to provide additional support to children.
+Welfare Officers will attend at child protection conferences or core group meetings.
+The college is committed to providing as much relevant up to date information about the child as possible, including submitting reports for child protection conferences in advance of the meeting in accordance with SSP procedures and timescales.

-Where reasonably possible, the College is committed to obtaining more than one emergency contact number for each student.
+Where reasonably possible, the college is committed to obtaining more than one emergency contact number for each student.